Xoanon80/Ragnarock-RuneColor/README.md

 **Lua script to change Rune Colors in Ragnarock VR.**

-> [!WARNING]
-> This works only in VR mode, Flat mode would crash.
-> If you play both, make sure you deactivate the Mod whenever you start the Flat version.
-> This is for the Steam PCVR version of Ragnarock.

 # Features

 - Change VR rune colors via simple config file editing